HarryS2496/Kings-Fist-Webnovel/chapters/chapter6.md

 Though his heart had calmed down, his mind was on its last legs in an attempt to remain stable.

-“Honestly, it’s a good thing you didn’t come to practice today; things got…weird.”
+“Honestly, it’s a good thing you didn’t come to practice; things got…weird.”
 Pendra shrugged.
 “I dunno if it’s because Vic and Mercer are so used to the snowfall around here that actual sunlight pisses them off for some reason, but it wouldn’t surprise me if they didn’t.
 Though seriously, how does sunlight piss someone off so much that they’d fake a slipup just to get a chokehold that violent?”

 The context of this ‘slipup’ was meaningless compared to the aches that assaulted his worn-out arms.